Power of attorney required when an insured can no longer manage his or her file

 You must always take precautions to protect the interests of the insured named in the contract.
 For instance, if the insured’s son wants to pay for his temporarily hospitalized mother’s insurance, this decision will obviously not harm the insured.
 On the contrary, its intent is to ensure the contract’s conditions remain in force.
 However, if the son asks you to decrease or change any coverage in his mother’s contract, it is essential that you obtain her consent, failing which, you must refuse his request since this action could potentially harm the insured.

 Is the insured unable to give consent?
-Make a note of the third party’s request in the client’s file, notify the insurer of the situation, and tell the person that upon receiving a proxy, you will be able to proceed with their request.
+Make a note of the third party’s request in the client’s file, notify the insurer of the situation, and tell the person that upon receiving a power of attorney, you will be able to proceed with their request.
 Ensure this person understands the consequences of the changes requested, as well as your obligation to obtain the consent of the insured named in the contract.

 In the event of death, the agent or broker must receive a notification with supporting evidence (death certificate) in order to have the insurance transferred to the estate;, the representative must then explain to the heirs their obligations with respect to the insurance contract.